nim-lang/Nim/doc/contributing.rst

 When contributing new procs, be sure to add documentation, especially if the proc is public.
-Even private procs benefit from documentation and can be viewed using `nim doc --docInternal foo.nim`.
+Even private procs benefit from documentation and can be viewed using `nim doc --docInternal foo.nim`:cmd:.
 Documentation begins on the line following the `proc` definition, and is prefixed by `##` on each line.

 Runnable code examples are also encouraged, to show typical behavior with a few test cases (typically 1 to 3 `assert` statements, depending on complexity).
-These `runnableExamples` are automatically run by `nim doc mymodule.nim` as well as `testament` and guarantee they stay in sync.
+These `runnableExamples` are automatically run by `nim doc mymodule.nim`:cmd: as well as `testament`:cmd: and guarantee they stay in sync.

 .. code-block:: nim
   proc addBar*(a: string): string =